Key Capture

 .

-For both cases, the C function getchar(3) in libc returns the next input character from the input stream.
+For both cases, the C function getchar(3) from libc returns the next character from the input stream.
 We simply define an ISO C binding interface to the C function in order to read a single character in Fortran.

 ! key.f90